-Mini-sessions are in one reserved location on the ranch, paid by the hour (2 hour minimum), with as many clients as you choose to book in that time.
+Mini-sessions are in one reserved location on the ranch, paid by the hour (two hour minimum), with up to three client sessions each hour.
 We will make a sign to direct clients to your chosen area and we can arrange special parking for distant locations like the hay barn.

 Most props are included in your session, including a variety of chairs, sofas, and access to the trucks in their main locations.
-The only separate prop charges are for the lemonade stand and carriage, if you would like us to move a truck, or if you would like to use one of our event rental pieces (they’re a little bit fancier, and don’t live in the barns).
+We do charge separately for the lemonade stand and carriage, to move a truck, and for our unicorn and horse sessions.